devancapps/devancapps/README.md

 Full Stack Developer
 --------------------

 I am a Full Stack Developer who is passionate about creating applications that are user friendly and engaging.
-I am experienced in working with technologies such as JavaScript, React, mySQL, Express and HTML/CSS.
-I am open to learning new technologies and techniques to stay up-to-date with industry standards.
+I am experienced in working with technologies such as HTML5/CSS3.
+JavaScript, Handlebars, mySQL, Node, Express and MongoDB.
+I am always learning new technologies and techniques to stay up-to-date with industry standards.

 * 🌍  I'm based in Texas
 * ✉️  You can contact me at [devancapps97@gmail.com](mailto:devancapps97@gmail.com)
 * 🧠  I'm learning React
-* 🤝  I'm open to collaborating on open source projects
+* 🤝  I'm open to collaborating on open source projects and working in a professional team environment.
 * ⚡  In the rare moments that i'm not coding, you'll likely catch me looking for a new ramen restaurant or surfing crunchyroll.

 ### Skills